jonathanscholtes/Azure-AI-RAG-CSharp-Prompty/README.md

 > Updates and modifications are being made frequently, which may impact stability or functionality.
 This notice will be removed once development is complete and the project reaches a stable release.

-# Designing a Robust and Secure GenAI RAG Architecture with React, Python FastAPI, and Azure
+# Robust GenAI Chat Solution with .NET, Semantic Kernel, Python, and and Prompty

 ## Overview

 This project provides a guide to operationalizing a Generative AI (GenAI) solution on Azure using a Retrieval-Augmented Generation (RAG) architecture.
-It leverages Azure components like CosmosDB for vector storage, Azure OpenAI for model inference, and integrates a full-stack setup with React and Python.
+It leverages Azure components like Azure AI Search for vector storage, Azure OpenAI for model inference, and integrates a .NET for API.
 Built with a focus on security, scalability, and user experience, this solution follows best practices for deploying RAG workflows on Azure.

-Automated deployment is managed via Bicep templates and Azure CLI, ensuring a consistent and repeatable infrastructure setup.
-Building on [LangChain RAG with React, FastAPI, and Cosmos DB Vector](https://stochasticcoder.com/2024/02/27/langchain-rag-with-react-fastapi-cosmos-db-vector-part-1/), it adds Azure OpenAI, enhanced logging, networking, and security configurations for an enterprise-ready GenAI solution that handles secure data, efficient retrieval, and seamless user interactions in real-world applications.

 ## Key Features

 - **RAG Architecture**: Implements a Retrieval-Augmented Generation workflow, enhancing GenAI capabilities with a vectorized retrieval layer for contextually relevant responses.
-- **CosmosDB Vector Store**: Utilizes CosmosDB for scalable and efficient storage of embeddings, supporting fast and reliable retrieval of data relevant to user queries.
+- **Azure  AI Search Vector Store**: Utilizes Azure AI Search for scalable and efficient storage of embeddings, supporting fast and reliable retrieval of data relevant to user queries.
+- **Azure Cosmos DB Document Store**: Utilize Azure Cosmos DB to store and provide additional contect to the GenAI Chat application.
 - **Azure OpenAI**: Integrates OpenAI models to enable high-quality generative responses and insights.
      - Implements the LangChain with Azure OpenAI Server.
-- **React Frontend**: Provides an interactive and responsive user interface for a seamless experience.
-    - Integrates Node.js for server-side logic and connecting to the FastAPI backend.

-    - Display documents retrieved through Azure AI Search's similarity search.
-- **Python Backend**: Manages server-side processing, API orchestration, and integration with Azure services.
+- **.Net Backend**: Manages server-side processing, API orchestration, and integration with Azure services.
 - **Event Driven Document Processing**: Use Azure Functions to create vector embeddings in Azure Cosmos DB for MongoDB VCore, triggered by document uploads.
 - **Infrastructure as Code**: Uses Bicep and Azure CLI to deploy, manage, and scale resources consistently and securely across environments.